mattyoung101/impulse/README.md

 # Impulse
 Impulse is a retro-inspired FPGA music synthesiser with MIDI support, written in SystemVerilog.

-This repository houses the first iteration of the Impulse synthesiser, the Impulse I.

 Directory layout:
 - concept: Python code to test the overall concept of the synth (oscillators, mixing, etc).
 - rtl: SystemVerilog RTL code.